-Most, if not all user groups run free of charge for attendees, and that's certainly how we run the Glasgow Azure Group.
-However you still need to make tickets available for attendees, for several reasons:
+Most, if not all user groups run free of charge for attendees, but that's certainly how we run the Glasgow Azure Group.
+We have found that we still need to make tickets available for attendees, for several reasons:

 - To make sure you don't overfill your venue (fire hazards etc)

 - Make sure you know how much food/drink to get in

 - Keep attendees up to date with any changes, or access information to the venue etc

 When I first setup the user group, I opened to go with Eventbrite as our ticketing platform, because of it's zero cost.

 Lots of meetup groups choose Meetup as their platform, but it can be expensive.